KennethScheel/HDC_2021_team_DTU_1/README.md

 ## Installation instructions

-The main deblurring algorithm is implemented in the `main_pipeline.m` function, which takes three input arguments:

-1. (string) Folder where the input image files are located
-2. (string) Folder where the output images must be stored
-3. (int) Blur category number.
-Values between 0 and 19

-Example of calling function:
-> `main_pipeline('path/to/input/files', 'path/to/output/files', 3)`

-The `main_pipeline.m` function opens each image in the specified input folder, performs the deblurring using our algorithm, and then saves the image as a PNG file in the output folder with the same filename.

 The main algorithm needs the following additional Matlab functions to run
 - `convb.m`  For performing image convolution with a given PSF radius